Australia Awards students

 Should you be requesting to book a flight, please complete UC's Australia Awards Flight Booking Form.

-The International Student Support Service (ISSS) are the initial contact point for all enquiries for our Australia Awards students, whether you're a prospective, current, or an Alumni of UC!
+The Student Wellbeing and Support are the initial contact point for all enquiries for our Australia Awards students, whether you're a prospective, current, or an Alumni of UC!

 Programs and scholarships